getBoolean/shu_epub/README.md

 * Provided EpubArchiveController for reading EPUB files, independent from dart:io
-* Abstract EpubController for custom implementations, such as serving epubs from the web or caching epubs on the file system.
+* Abstract EpubController for custom implementations, such as serving epubs from the web or caching epubs on the file system
 * Readers which read individual file data, they do not need the entire EPUB loaded into memory.
-This allows the device to save memory.
+This allows the device to save memory
 * Models
   * **Epub**
   * Container